 Antipsychotics: This class of medications is primarily used to manage psychosis, principally schizophrenia and bipolar disorder.

-Benzodiazepines: These "can have a large number of side effects which can include sedation and memory problems, and should not be combined with any other medications or supplements without first checking with a healthcare provider," says McCrae.
+Benzodiazepines: These "can have a large number of side effects which can include sedation and memory problems, and should not be combined with any other medications or supplements without first checking with a healthcare provider," says McCrea.

 Levodopa: This drug is often prescribed for Parkinson's disease.